 Enter author name: Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.

 What research gap are you addressing with your protocol?

+Fatemeh Jamshidi-adegani: The current protocol aims to overcome the limitations of conventional wound dressings in managing chronic inflammation, particularly the lack of controlled degradation and timely EV release.

 What advantage does your protocol offer compared to other techniques?

-:
+Fahad Al-Fahdi: This protocol offers a tunable approach to deliver therapeutic agents, including genes, in a timely manner for various applications.

 How will your findings advance research in your field?